 Buffalo Man Sentenced on Child Pornography Charges

-BUFFALO, NY—U.S. Attorney William J. Hochul, Jr. announced today that Jeremy Otrosinka, 32, of Buffalo, New York., who was convicted of possession and distribution of child pornography, was sentenced to 180 months in prison by U.S. District Judge William M. Skretny.
+BUFFALO, NY—U.S. Attorney William J. Hochul, Jr. announced today that Daniel Cay, 26, of Buffalo, New York, who was convicted of possession of child pornography, was sentenced to 10 years in prison by U.S. District Court Judge Richard J. Arcara.

-The sentencing is the culmination of an investigation on the part of special agents of the Federal Bureau of Investigation, under the direction of Acting Special Agent in Charge Richard M. Frankel.
+The sentencing is the culmination of an investigation on the part of special agents of the Federal Bureau of Investigation and the Buffalo Police Department, under the direction of Commissioner Daniel Derenda.